44 Gorgeous Grey Gemstones & Crystals with Photos

 grey calcite specimen

 Grey calcite is a translucent to opaque mineral known for its soothing grey colour and gentle energy.
-It's often used for grounding and harmonizing energies in various holistic practices.
+It's often used to ground and harmonize energies in various holistic practices.

 6. Grey Chalcedony